atmtools/typhon/doc/tutorials/dataset.rst

-Using typhon.spareice.Dataset For Data Processing
+Using typhon.spareice.Dataset for data processing
 #################################################

-**TODO:** Add a small testing dataset for the user.

 .. contents:: :local: